wangx6/runbook/README.md

 - User event async handling
 - Mocking implementation
 - Mocking a module
-- Clearup
+- Cleanup
 - Access an element within a component
 - Access the content of a element
 - Waiting for element to be ready
 __Example:__
 ```javascript
 // TDD